z-rui/visual-ds-firebase/src/lib/DEV_NOTES.md

 ## Future Improvement Suggestions

-1.  **Generic Visualizer Framework**: The `bst-animation-producer` is specific to binary search trees.
+1.  **Generic Visualizer Framework**: The `snapshot-generator.ts` is specific to binary search trees.
 A future goal could be to abstract this further.
 One could define a generic `Visualizer` interface with methods like `getLayout()` and `generateTransitionSteps()`, and then implement this interface for different data structures (e.g., `GraphVisualizer`, `LinkedListVisualizer`).
 This would require a more abstract `AnimationStep` definition.

 2.  **Add More Data Structures**: The ultimate goal is to support more than just BSTs.
 Adding a Linked List or a simple Graph would be the next logical step and would test the generic nature of the rendering layer.